millermetres/PolOfCodeCrypto/tor.md

 > Whoever uses a fraudulent computer network protocol address (IP address) by using a false address or a third-party address by any other means *for the purpose of committing a crime or preventing its discovery*, shall be punished by temporary imprisonment and a fine of no less than Dh500,000 and not exceeding Dh2,000,000, or either of these two penalties.

 Because Tor aims to anonymize identities of Tor users, it seems **risky** to use Tor within UAE.
-However, using Tor for academic purpose within NYUAD campus is legal.
-(Source?)
+However, using Tor for academic purpose within NYUAD campus seems safe (Needs source)

 ### Good Introduction